MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ## Security best practices

 If your message extension plugin uses URL-based dialogs (task modules), it’s important to note that web browsers are [deprecating third-party cookies](https://blogs.windows.com/msedgedev/2024/03/05/new-privacy-preserving-ads-api/).
-To ensure your plugin remains functional and secure, request you to implementing the following best practices:
+To ensure your plugin remains functional and secure, please implement the following best practices:

 1. **Transition from third-party cookies**: Begin phasing out the use of third-party cookies in your application.